-Throughout the Gospels' accounts, Jesus appeared to "challenge conventions"64 and even openly contradicted the prescribed rules of religious living, regulated by, but seldom followed by the religious leaders.
+Throughout the Gospels' accounts, Jesus appeared to "challenge conventions" and even openly contradicted the prescribed rules of religious living, regulated by, but seldom followed by the religious leaders.
 He openly defied religious purity observations regarding washing of hands and food before eating: "whatever goes into a person from outside cannot defile, since it enters not the heart, but the stomach and goes out into the sewer" (Mk.
 7:18-19).
 He disregarded keeping the Sabbath holy in favour of helping a person in need (cf. Mk.
 2:27-28; 3:1-6).
-He ignored purity rituals by authorities to begin plotting his death, but Jesus 'refuses to be deflected from his course, despite the inevitability of the fate to which it leads.
+He ignored purity rituals by approaching or touching dead bodies (cf. Mk 5:41; Luk.
+7:13-15; Jn.
+11: 38-44).
+He challenged the social setting of status, ranks and positions, which the rich upheld dearly as his parable of the great dinner indicates (cf. Matt.
+22:3-10; Luk.
+14:15-24).
+This parable implies an open invitation for all - "invite anyone you find to the wedding banquet" (Matt.
+22:9), and, "go out into the roads and lanes, and compel people to come in" (Luk.
+14:23).